AlphaSierra-jpg/Linux-system-administration/README.md

 ```
 CREATE USER wordpress@localhost IDENTIFIED BY 'your-password';
 ```
+After creating the user we will assign him the rights necessary for the operation of WordPress
 ```
 GRANT SELECT,INSERT,UPDATE,DELETE,CREATE,DROP,ALTER
     -> ON wordpress.*
     -> TO wordpress@localhost;
 ```
+The following command will reload the grant tables
 ```
 FLUSH PRIVILEGES;
 ```